AdobeDocs/platform-learn.en/help/tutorial-web-sdk/create-identities.md

 ## Authenticated Id

 As noted above, all visitors to your digital properties are assigned an ECID by Adobe when using Platform Web SDK.
-ECID the default identity for tracking unauthenticated digital behavior.
+ECID is the default identity for tracking unauthenticated digital behavior.

 You can also send an authenticated user ID so that Platform can create [Identity Graphs](https://experienceleague.adobe.com/en/docs/platform-learn/tutorials/identities/understanding-identity-and-identity-graphs) and Target can set its [Third Party Id](https://experienceleague.adobe.com/en/docs/target/using/audiences/visitor-profiles/3rd-party-id).
 Setting the authenticated id is done by using the [!UICONTROL Identity Map] data element type.